Oregon’s Unemployment Rate and Jobs Numbers – Two Measures of the Labor MarketAugust 2, 2023

 The primary reason that the jobs numbers (total nonfarm payroll employment) and the unemployment rate do not always agree in their respective month-to-month changes is that they are developed from two separate surveys that serve different purposes.
 These separate surveys gather information from different sections of the economy; the jobs numbers are based on a survey of businesses and the unemployment rate is developed from a survey of households.
 In addition to a difference in universe, the two surveys differ in reference periods, definition of employment, sample sizes, and other methodologies.
 For this reason, comparisons between the two are not exactly apples-to-apples.

 The jobs numbers are from the CES survey, which is also known as the establishment survey.
 This is a survey of nonagricultural employers (including government) designed to gather data on the employment, hours, and earnings of workers on nonfarm payrolls.
 Workers are counted as employed if they worked or received pay during the pay period that includes the 12th day of the month.
 Pay periods vary by firm; some firms pay weekly, some biweekly, some semimonthly and some monthly.
 The CES survey is a count of jobs; workers with multiple jobs are counted in each establishment that reports them regardless if the duplication was related to job turnover or multiple job-holding.
-In Oregon, the CES sample size is roughly 8,300 establishments.
+In Oregon, the CES program surveys roughly 2,280 businesses and government agencies each month, representing approximately 11,240 individual worksites.

 The unemployment rate is a product of the LAUS program and is primarily based on the Current Population Survey (CPS).
 The CPS is also known as the household survey.
 The CPS gathers information on the labor force activity of people during the week that contains the 12th day of the month who are in the civilian noninstitutional population (individuals aged 16 years and older who are neither in an institution nor on active duty in the armed forces).
 Individuals are classified as employed, unemployed, or not in the labor force based on their activities during the reference week.
 In Oregon, the CPS sample size is roughly 1,000 assigned households.